crepererum/tf1d/README.md

  - ALSA
  - libusb1.0

+## Installation
+Just make it:

+    make install

 ## Usage
-Plug in your F1 and start the daemon as root.
-No you can use it as an input device or use ALSA or Jack to route the midi signal.
+Plug in your F1 and udev+systemd will start the daemon.
+Now you can use it as an input device or use ALSA or Jack to route the midi signal.
 For Bitwig, you can use the [ALSA Virtual MIDI Script](http://www.bitwig.com/en/community/control_scripts/alsa/virtualmidi/virtualmidi_1.html).

 ## FAQ
 Some clarifications.